Alan-Jowett/bdd_test/README.md

 **Resulting BDD:**
 ![Negated Expression BDD](test_expressions/my_test_expression_bdd.png)

-This example shows how NOT operations and De Morgan's laws are handled in the BDD representation with 3 variables.
+This example shows how NOT operations and De Morgan's laws are handled in the BDD representation with 3 variables (a, b, c) displayed with their actual names.

 ---